Why New Construction Is Different

 Five Common Mistakes East Texas Buyers Make

-- Visiting model homes alone before engaging a broker.
-As noted above, this can permanently disqualify your broker from representing you.
+- Talking to a builder alone before engaging a broker.
+As noted above, negotiating on your own first can keep your broker from ever being recognized — and from representing you.

 - Assuming the builder's lender is the best deal.
 The incentive is real — but often it's cheaper overall to use an outside lender with better rates, even after losing the incentive.